 Recently, Woodburn unveiled its inaugural investment in Bosnia and Herzegovina, marked by a concession agreement with Canton 10.
 This investment entails the construction of a 92.5 MW solar power plant in Tomislavgrad, which is planned to feature an onsite battery energy storage system (BESS).

 Last summer, Woodburn disclosed its intention to construct and manage two solar power facilities in Croatia, with a combined installed capacity of 13 MW.
-The larger plant, boasting a capacity of 10 MW, is slated for construction in Brdovec, near Zagreb, while a 3 MW plant will be erected in Stankovci, located in Zadar county.
+The larger plant — boasting a capacity of 10 MW — is slated for construction in Brdovec, near Zagreb, while a 3 MW plant will be erected in Stankovci, located in Zadar county.

 Woodburn Capital Partners' expansion into Croatia represents a significant stride in their quest to lead renewable energy development in Europe.
 Through partnerships like their deal with Magna and upcoming projects in Croatia and Bosnia and Herzegovina, Woodburn is driving solar energy growth while providing stable, long-term energy solutions.
-Their efforts promise a cleaner, more sustainable energy future for the region.
+Their efforts promise a cleaner and more sustainable energy future for the region.